DessimozLab/OmaDB/README.md

 ```
 BiocManager::install('OmaDB', version = 'devel')
 ```
-or directly from the github repository as below:
+Alternatively, the latest version of the OmaDB package can also be directly installed from the github repository as below:

 ```
 install.packages('devtools')